robstrong/github-history/README.md

 # github-history

-Generate an HTML document containing the release history of a Github repository.
+Generate an HTML document containing the issue list of a Github repository.

 ## Assumptions